Erskine Bridge Tolls Act 2001

-The problem
+Background

 Toll charges on the Erskine Bridge were suspended in August 2001, after the Scottish Executive discovered it had been collecting money illegally for several weeks following a failure to extend the legislation which allowed designated officials to collect money for the crossing over the River Clyde near Glasgow.

+The Scottish Executive had approved the extension of the toll, but had not laid the regulations before the Scottish Parliament.

 Passage through Parliament

-A few weeks later, the Erskine Bridge Tolls Act 2001 asp 12 was passed by the Scottish Parliament by 78 votes to 26, with no abstentions.
-The Scottish National Party fought the Bill during its day-long passage through the Scottish Parliament, arguing that it was being rushed through without proper consultation.
+A few weeks later, the Erskine Bridge Tolls Act 2001 was passed by the Scottish Parliament by 78 votes to 26, with no abstentions.
+The Scottish National Party fought the bill during its day-long passage through the Scottish Parliament, arguing that it was being rushed through without proper consultation.
 Adam Ingram, the SNP transport spokesman, insisted that the use of emergency procedures meant the public and the local authorities, such as West Dunbartonshire and Renfrewshire councils, were being denied the right to object.
 The bill was given royal assent on 13 September 2001.

 Subsequent legislation

-Following Phase II of the Scottish Executive's Tolled Bridges Review, the Act was effectively set aside by the formal ministerial suspension of tolls in 2006.
-The remaining provisions of the 1968 Act were superseded by the Abolition of Bridge Tolls (Scotland) Act 2008 (asp 1).
+Following phase II of the Scottish Executive's Tolled Bridges Review, the act was effectively set aside by the formal ministerial suspension of tolls in 2006.
+The remaining provisions of the 1968 act were superseded by the Abolition of Bridge Tolls (Scotland) Act 2008 (asp 1).